LazyDevv/Qose/README.md

 <h1 align="center">Quest Optimization Script Execution (Q.O.S.E.)</h1>

-<p align="center">A spoofer based on [this](https://gist.github.com/aamiaa/204cd9d42013ded9faf646fae7f89fbb), with a focus on streamlining the process for normies.</p>
+<p align="center">A spoofer based on @aamiaa's work, with a focus on streamlining the process for normies.</p>
 <hr>

 ## Download / How to use it?